Wedg/TSNE.jl/README.md

             μ_init = 0.5, μ_final = 0.8, μ_switch = 250,
             η = 100.0, min_gain = 0.01, num_iter = 1000])
 ```
-with `X` containing the data with features in rows and observations in columns.
+with `X` containing the data with features in rows and observations in columns and `d` the number of dimensions to reduce to (typically 2 or 3 for visualisations).

 All the options are described in more detail by running the help request i.e.
 ```jlcon